hashicorp/terraform-provider-google/website/docs/r/compute_health_check.html.markdown

   The TCP port number for the HTTP health check request.
   The default value is 80.

+* `port_name` -
+  (Optional)
+  Port name as defined in InstanceGroup#NamedPort#name.
+If both port and port_name are defined, port takes precedence.

 * `proxy_header` -
   (Optional)
   Specifies the type of proxy header to append before sending data to the backend, either NONE or PROXY_V1.
 The default is NONE.

+* `port_specification` -
+  (Optional)
+  Specifies how port is selected for health checking, can be one of the following values:
+    * `USE_FIXED_PORT`: The port number in `port` is used for health checking.
+    * `USE_NAMED_PORT`: The `portName` is used for health checking.
+    * `USE_SERVING_PORT`: For NetworkEndpointGroup, the port specified for each network endpoint is used for health checking.
+For other backends, the port or named port specified in the Backend Service is used for health checking.
+  If not specified, HTTP health check follows behavior specified in `port` and `portName` fields.

 The `https_health_check` block supports: